jenkinsci/artifact-repository-parameter-plugin/README.md

 > When someone has access to other versions of Nexus/Artifactory it would be nice to
 > get some feedback whether it's working fine with these versions or not.

+## Version Warning

+Please be aware that version 2.0.0 is not backwards compatible to version 1.x.
+There is a breaking change in the `Display Options` section.
+All results are now displayed in a select box.
+The option to display the results as a dropdown, radio button or checkbox have been removed.
+If multiple results must be selectable please make sure to check the `Multiple Entries Selectable` option.

+Furthermore the support for Java 8 was dropped.
+This plugin now requires a Java 11 or higher.

 ## Configuration

 Detailed instructions how to configure the plugin can be found in [docs/Config.md][link0].

+## Development

+To build the plugin please refer to [docs/Build.md][link1].

 ## Known Limitations